 Even though I don’t have a severe/profound hearing loss (at this moment in time anyway), my own experience is challenging enough, never mind those who have extra challenges to overcome.

-Listen to the podcast or read the transcripts below:
+You can listen to the podcast below or read the transcripts further down:

 This is the Hear Me Out [CC] Podcast, a place to hear stories from the d/Deaf and hard of hearing people, and from your host, Ahmed Khalifa.

 Many people have a different experience when it comes to going to the dentist, and it doesn’t matter who you are.